apache/pulsar/site2/docs/io-http-sink.md

 * `PulsarEventTime`: the event time of the record
 * `PulsarPublishTime`: the publish time of the record
 * `PulsarMessageId`: the ID of the message contained in the record
-* `PulsarProperties`-*: each record property is passed with the property name prefixed by `PulsarProperties-`
+* `PulsarProperties-*`: each record property is passed with the property name prefixed by `PulsarProperties-`

 ## Configuration